The digital world is awash in free phone apps — software to help you sleep better, hail a ride or tell English ivy from poison ivy.

 Was this what you expected when you read “free?”
 Internet use soared during the pandemic as people around the world quarantined and turned to their devices to stay connected.

-"Last year technology went from a nice-to-have to a must-have, and there's no turning back,” says CEO Liz Hamburg of Candoo Tech in New York, which offers tech support and training for older adults.
+In 2020, “technology went from a nice-to-have to a must-have, and there’s no turning back,” said Founder and President Liz Hamburg of Candoo Tech in New York, which offers tech support and training for older adults.

-This increase follows a trend of older adults adopting technology: Smartphone ownership jumped to 85 percent among Americans age 50 and older, up from 70 percent three years earlier, according to an AARP survey conducted in September and October 2020.
-A Pew Research Center survey conducted in January and February 2021 has similar results: that 83 percent of adults 50 to 64 own a smartphone, as do 61 percent of respondents 65 and older.
+This increase follows a trend of older adults adopting technology: Smartphone ownership reached 86 percent among Americans age 50 and older, up from 70 percent in 2017, according to an AARP survey conducted in September and October 2022.
+An older Pew Research Center survey, conducted in January and February 2021 among 1,500 adults 18 and older, has similar results, showing that 83 percent of adults 50 to 64 own a smartphone, as do 61 percent of respondents 65 and older.

 Now is a good time to step back and learn about what you’re getting into when you hover your finger over some apps’ Install buttons.